renegaed/userscripts/transmission-web-ui/README.md

-# Transmission Web UI - Add Download & Upload Rate in Title Bar
+# Transmission Web GUI - Add Download & Upload Rate in Title Bar

 This is an enhancement to Web UI component of the popular [Transmission Torrent Client.](http://www.transmissionbt.com/) It will automatically update the Title to reflect the current download and upload rate, if there a torrent currently downloading or uploading.